 Trying to mix too many different styles

 Combining different styles in interior design can create a unique and individual living space.
-However, if not done properly, this can easily lead to chaos and imbalance.
+However, if not done properly, it can easily lead to chaos and imbalance.

 When too many styles are placed in the same space, they compete for attention.
-This can make the room look cluttered and unfocused.
-A modern sofa placed next to a classic cabinet, along with colorful patterns on the walls, can create a sense of dissonance and disharmony.
+This makes the room look cluttered and unfocused.
+A modern sofa placed next to a classic cabinet, along with colorful patterns on the wall, can create a feeling of disharmony and disharmony.

 Lack of contrast